 So why am I writing this site?
 Well, I appreciate all of the work other probiotics sites have done to spread the word about probiotics and help people improve their lives.
 My hope is that I’m filling a need for probiotics information that is written by someone who has the right kind of healthcare experience to put it into practice to save people time and money, and that is based on scientific information yet in a user-friendly format that can be used by my family, my nutrition clients, healthcare practitioners and readers like you.

 I’ve tried to weave some of my real-life stories in with the technical information.
 My Mom and Dad would be proud, I think.
 I have a pretty big organic vegetable garden, but not big enough for a rototiller on a tractor!
 I have some berry and herb gardens and fruit trees.
-I’m experimenting with canning the harvest of the garden and fruits from the trees in my ‘spare’ time.
+I jar or dry the harvest of the garden and fruits from the trees in my ‘spare’ time.
 Funny how I came full-circle.

 Nearly all of the pictures on the site were taken by me, so you get a glimpse of my life and how I incorporate probiotics into it, even for my dogs!

 Legally, I can't provide any answers to specific health questions on this site.
 You can learn more about nutrition therapy and